bntjah/lancache/README.md

 		Note ETH1 is the Interface I've defined for Lancache to use

 Note for LOL:
 "The latest released client has included an HTTP downgrade for RFC1918 (or local IP) addresses.
-But as this instance of lancache has never recommended route poisoning over DNS spoofing, I think we're ok without." -@Stealthii
+But as this instance of lancache has never recommended route poisoning over DNS spoofing, I think we're ok without." -Stealthii